-The Board of Directors did not consider it necessary to make any adjustments to the level of attainment of the objectives described above, since the Bank's capital (CET1) and liquidity (Liquidity Coverage Ratio) achieved the limits established in the Risk Appetite Statement (RAS).
+The Board of Directors did not consider it necessary to make any adjustments to the level of attainment of the objectives described above, since the Bank's capital (CET1 and MREL) and liquidity (Liquidity Coverage Ratio) fulfilled the limits established in the Risk Appetite Statement (RAS).

-The Banco Sabadell Remuneration Committee analysed the application of the Risk Correction Factor (RCF) to the Group objectives at a meeting on 26 January 2024.
-In accordance with the capital and liquidity objectives, metrics, attainment scales and payment curves of the RCF approved by the Board of Directors on 25 January 2023, the Remuneration Committee determined that the thresholds required in the RAS to give entitlement to the entire variable remuneration that corresponds to the attainment of the Group objectives established in this regard had been attained.
+The Banco Sabadell Remuneration Committee analyzed the application of the Risk Correction Factor (RCF) to the Group's objectives at a meeting on 28 January 2025.
+In accordance with the capital and liquidity objectives, metrics, attainment scales and payment curves of the RCF approved by the Board of Directors on 26 January 2024, the Remuneration Committee determined that the thresholds required in the RAS to give entitlement to the entire variable remuneration that corresponds to the attainment of the Group's objectives in this regard had been attained.

 In addition, there are prudential mechanisms for adjusting the CRO's individual attainment, based on exceedance of expected loss thresholds in terms of operational risk and/or internal control indicators.
-As a result, an attainment adjustment of 2.02 percentage points was applied to the CRO.
+No factors arose such as to trigger an adjustment in the degree of attainment.